Fraud Prevention Made Even Stronger with the Launch of LexisNexis Emailage

 In February 2020, LexisNexis Risk Solutions acquired Emailage, a fraud prevention and risk management solutions provider.
 Now fully integrated into the Business Services group of LexisNexis Risk Solutions, LexisNexis Emailage uses a patented, proprietary analytic approach to reimagine fraud detection.

-Attend a session on LexisNexis Emailage at the Digital Identity Summit on November 20, 2020 at 2:00pm Singapore Time to learn how powerful data and advanced analytics combined with Emailage's multi-faceted predictive solutions detects and blocks complex fraud in near real time while minimizing friction for trusted customers.
-The webinar will be delivered in English.
+Attend a session on LexisNexis Emailage at the Digital Identity Summit on November 19, 2020 at 11:00am ET to learn how powerful data and advanced analytics combined with Emailage's multi-faceted predictive solutions detects and blocks complex fraud in near real time while minimizing friction for trusted customers.

 About LexisNexis Risk Solutions